mothur/mothur.github.io/_wiki/mothur_v.1.15.0.md

 -   [unifrac.weighted](unifrac.weighted) - bug introduced in
     version 1.14.0.
 -   [classify.seqs](classify.seqs) - bug where summary file
-    not printing last level\'s summary info has been fixed
+    not printing last level's summary info has been fixed